michbur/countR/readmes/manual.md

 ## Data upload

 The data format suitable for upload is the .csv document, where a single column corresponds to a single count.
 Use raw counts instead a pivot table.
 If your document does not have headers, specify it using the "Header" checkbox.
-In this case, countr will automatically name your counts with the index number of a count prefixed by 'C'.
+In this case, **countfitter** will automatically name your counts with the index number of a count prefixed by 'C'.

 ## Count data

 This panel contains descriptive statistics and summaries of the input data.
 It consists of three subpanels:
-1. *Count table*: Input data in the tabular format allowing sanity checks of the proper upload.
+1. *Count table*: the input dataset in the tabular format allowing sanity checks and manual modification.
-2. *Summary*: Summary statistics of the input data (respectively mean, standard deviation, median, median absolute deviate, minimum, maximum, number of elements).
+2. *Summary*: summary statistics of the input data (respectively mean, standard deviation, median, median absolute deviate, minimum, maximum, number of elements).
-3. *Distribution*: A bar chart of the counts distribution followed by a pivot table.
+3. *Distribution*: a bar chart of the counts distribution followed by a pivot table.

-## Mean value estimates
+## Fitted models

-The estimated value of mean ($\lambda$) and its confidence intervals.
+1. *Mean value estimates*: the estimated value of mean ($\lambda$) and its confidence intervals.

 ## Compare distributions